omkarcloud/botasaurus/README.md

 ![g2-sitemap-links.png](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/g2-sitemap-links.png)

 Or, let's say you're in the mood for some reading and looking for good stories.
-The following code will get you over 1000+  from [moralstories26.com](https://moralstories26.com/):
+The following code will get you over 1000+ stories from [moralstories26.com](https://moralstories26.com/):

 ```python
 from botasaurus import bt